DHTMLX/docs-spreadsheet/docs/migration.md

 ## 2.1 -> 3.0

-This list of changes will help you to migrate from the previous version 2.1 where DHTMLX Spreadsheet was PHP-based to the totally renewed version 3.0 in which the component is totally built on JavaScript.
+This list of changes helps you migrate from version 2.1, where DHTMLX Spreadsheet was PHP-based, to the fully rebuilt version 3.0, which is built entirely in JavaScript.
 Check the list below to explore all the changes.

 :::info
 The **API of version 2.1** is still available, but it is incompatible with the [**API starting from version 3.0**](api/api_overview.md).
 If you require the documentation for version 2.1, please [contact us](https://dhtmlx.com/docs/contact.shtml), and we will send it to you.